h3xp/RickDangerousUpdate/README.md

 ### Manually Install Downloaded Unofficial Updates

-This allows you to install unofficial updates that you have manually downloaded from other sources.
+This allows you to install unofficial update packages that you have found and manually downloaded from that are not part of the official build.

 ### Package Unofficial Updates

-This allows you to create game bundles from unofficial games you have previously manually added to the build.
+This allows you to create distribution packages of unofficial games you have previously manually added to your installation of the build.

 ### Update Status